FelixKratz/SketchyBar/README.md

 * Create custom events and trigger them externaly
 * "click" events for the widgets, where a script can be specified to run on a mouse click
 * Cache the scripts in RAM to reduce I/O operations
+* Offset the bar from its original location, rounded corners and background blur
 * Performance friendly